hutomosaktikartiko/30Days-of-Flutter/README.md

 Learn Flutter from Zero to Hero 🤩.

-The repo contains progress of learning the **Flutter** 💙 Untan community .
+The repo contains progress of learning the **Flutter** 💙 Siskom Untan community .

 0. Creating a New Flutter Project